Solonarv/sts-arcanist/README.md

 # sts-arcanist
-A Slay the Spire which adds a new character revolving around barriers.
+A Slay the Spire mod which adds a new character revolving around barriers.